 Storm Water Management

-The City of Northfield takes an active role in managing stormwater run-off in flood prevention, erosion control, and to reduce pollution of our local waterways.
-This site provide information about our ongoing and future efforts such as our Comprehensive Surface Water Management Plan.
+The City of Northfield takes an active role in managing stormwater run-off to prevent flooding, control erosion, and reduce pollution of our local waterways.
+This information lays out our ongoing and future efforts such as our Comprehensive Surface Water Management Plan.